UC San Diego Hydrogen Blending Project

 * International standard for hydrogen generators using water electrolysis; National Fire Protection Association standard for hydrogen safeguards for the generation, installation, storage, piping, use, and handling of hydrogen in compressed gas form.

-Project safety is top priority.
+Project safety is the top priority.
 We do not anticipate any changes to current UC San Diego safety and emergency practices.
-During the time of operation, SDG&E will closely monitor the distribution system feeding the common building gas appliances, which are owned by UC San Diego.
 Pre-, during and post-project safety protocols include:

 • A hydrogen system safety assessment, as well as hydrogen safety training for SDG&E personnel, campus fire marshal, and other relevant UC San Diego campus personnel conducted by independent third parties specializing in hydrogen safety.